ftannenbaum/TA/README.md

 Name the two sensor axes- for this instance you can name them "noise,temp"

+Name board to be identified on EI "XIAO BLE SENSE"

 Once connected, follow EI steps as normal